truthly/uniphant/py/README.md

    - `get_script_details()`: Returns the root directory, script directory, and worker type of the calling script.
    - `get_pid_file_path(config)`: Returns the PID file path based on the given configuration.
    - `setup_config()`: Sets up the initial configuration.
-   - `main(worker_function)`: The main function that handles command line arguments and starts the appropriate process.
+   - `worker(worker_function)`: The worker function that handles command line arguments and starts the appropriate process.

 ## 4. Configuration Management